-Our tanks have a variety of shapes and sizes, but all offer a rejuvenating experience where you lose track of your body and are free to let your mind drift into a meditative state of nothing.
-Each float suite has its own shower so you can shower before and after your session in private to maximize comfort.
+Our tanks have a variety of shapes and sizes, but all offer a rejuvenating experience that lessens your physical boundaries and are free to let your mind drift into a meditative state of nothing.
+Each float suite has its own private shower so you can shower before and after your session in maximize comfort.

 The floating experience benefits health, spiritual development, and overall personal well-being.
-The practice has been shown to enhance muscle recovery, musculoskeletal awareness, immune function, enhance stress resistance.
-With the removal of (almost) everything- your body has extra resources to apply to areas where you need a little extra love.
-Cortisol- our stress hormone- has been shown to be reduced for long periods after floats.
-Your mind rests in Theta brainwave frequency (rather than Alpha or Beta) while you float.
-Theta brainwave frequency is most commonly associated to the same state your brain is in when you Meditate.
+The practice has been shown to enhance muscle recovery, musculoskeletal awareness, immune function, and lower cortisol to increase stress resistance.
+With the removal of (almost) everything, your body has extra resources to apply to areas where you need a little extra love.
+Cortisol (our stress hormone) has been shown to be reduced for extended periods after floats, as well an increase in Theta brainwave frequency (rather than Alpha or Beta).
+Theta brainwave frequency is most commonly associated to the same state your brain is in when you meditate.

 Restricted Environmental Stimuli Therapy (REST) is a common term used by the scientific community.
 Floating or R.E.S.T. provides an environment ideal for relaxation and healing, which is why it has become increasingly studied over the past 30 years.
 Currently this technique is undergoing clinical research trials as an effective way to mitigate anxiety.
 The Epsom salt (Magnesium Sulfate) is great for helping sore muscles recover, so this is also becoming increasingly popular for professional athletes as a part of their recovery process.

 Is there anything I should do to prepare?